-5. The STR operator shall identify, to the satisfaction of the City, a local contact person who shall be available twenty-four (24) hours per day, seven (7) days a week for: (1) responding within one (1) hour to complaints regarding the condition, operation, or conduct of the STR or its occupants; and (2) taking any remedial action necessary to resolve such complaints.

-A signed and notarized property owner consent form shall be provided if the STR operator is not the property owner.

-The dwelling unit or property shall not be the subject of any active or pending code enforcement actions or violations pursuant to the City's Municipal Code.

-8. No STR registration for the dwelling unit has been revoked within the last twelve (12) months.

-9. If the dwelling unit is subject to the rules of a

-OFFICE OF THE CITY ATTORNEY CHARLES PARKIN, City Attorney 411 West Ocean Boulevard, 9th Floor Long Beach.
-CA 90802 1 homeowners' or condominium association, allowance to engage in shortterm rental activity through this Chapter shall not be inferred to grant any permission that invalidates or supersedes any provisions in those documents.

-10. The operator shall sign an indemnification and hold harmless agreement in a form approved by the City Attorney, agreeing to indemnify, save, protect, hold harmless, and defend the City of Long Beach, the City Council of the City of Long Beach, individually and collectively, and the City of Long Beach representatives, officers, officials, employees, agents, and volunteers from any and all claims, demands, damages, fines, obligations, suits, judgments, penalties, causes of action, losses, liabilities, or costs at any time received, incurred, or accrued as a result of, or arising out of the operator's actions or inaction in the operation, occupancy, use, and/or maintenance of the short-term rental.
+- 4. The STR operator shall identify, to the satisfaction of the City, a local contact person, who may be the person conducting the hosted stay, who shall be available twenty-four (24) hours per day, seven (7) days a week for: (1) responding within one (1) hour to complaints regarding the condition, operation, or conduct of the STR or its occupants: and (2) taking any remedial action necessary to resolve such complaints. - 5.
+A signed and notarized property owner consent form shall be provided if the STR operator is not the property owner. - 6.
+The dwelling unit or property shall not be the subject of any active or pending code enforcement actions or violations pursuant to the City's Municipal Code. - 7.
+No STR registration for the dwelling unit has been revoked within the last twelve (12) months. - 8.
+If the dwelling unit is subject to the rules of a homeowners' or condominium association, allowance to engage in hosted short-term rental activity through this Chapter shall not be inferred to grant any permission that invalidates or supersedes any provisions in those documents. - 9.
+The operator shall sign an indemnification and hold harmless agreement in a form approved by the City Attorney, agreeing to indemnify, save, protect, hold harmless, and defend the City of Long Beach, the City Council of the City of Long Beach, individually and collectively, and the City of Long Beach representatives, officers, officials, employees, agents, and volunteers from any and all claims, demands, damages, fines, obligations, suits, judgments, penalties, causes of action, losses, liabilities, or costs at any time received, incurred, or accrued as a result of, or arising out of the operator's actions or inaction in the operation, occupancy, use, and/or maintenance of the short-term rental.

-11. The unit shall be legally permitted as a dwelling unit.

-5.77.040 Expiration and renewal.

-A STR registration is valid for one (1) year from the date of Α. issuance.
+- 10. The unit shall be legally permitted as a dwelling unit. - 5.77.040 Expiration and renewal. - A STR registration is valid for one (1) year from the date of issuance.
 It may not be transferred or assigned and does not run with the land.
-A STR registration may be renewed annually if the operator: (1) pays the renewal fee; (2) provides information concerning any changes to the previous application for, or renewal of, the STR registration; (3) submits records described in Section 3.64.080 for the last year to demonstrate compliance with this Chapter.

-Β. Failure to submit a renewal application to the City at least thirty (30) days prior to the expiration of the registration shall render the registration and permission to operate an STR null and void.
+A STR registration may be renewed annually if the operator: (1) pays the renewal fee; (2) provides information concerning any changes to the previous application for, or renewal of, the STR registration; (3) submits records described in Section 3.64.080 for the last year to demonstrate compliance with this Chapter. - B. Failure to submit a renewal application to the City at least thirty (30) days prior to the expiration of the registration shall render the registration and permission to operate an STR null and void. - 5.77.050 Short-term rental regulations. - Α. All marketing and advertising of a STR, including any listing on a hosting platform, shall clearly list the City-issued STR registration number. - B. Short-term rental is prohibited in any part of the property not approved and permitted for residential use including, but not limited to, a vehicle parked on the property, a storage shed, trailer, garage, boat or similar watercraft, tree house, or any temporary structure, including, but not limited to, a tent.